weekanda7/Metisse/docs/metis.md

 ## DeviceParams

-DeviceParams is a dataclass containing parameters related to the device on which metis is running.
+DeviceParams is a dataclass containing parameters related to the device on which metisse is running.
 These parameters can be used to customize the behavior of the library according to the device's specifications.

 ### Parameters: